fanux/lhttp/README.md

 #Your star is my power!! :rocket:
 ###Discribe
-lhttp is a http like protocol using websocket to provide long live, bulid your IM service quickly scalable without XMPP!
+lhttp is a http like protocol using websocket to provide long live, build your IM service quickly scalable without XMPP!

 Everything is customizable.